Year-end and Tax Preparation

 - For all cash coming into the business.
 Now you will know how much money comes in each day, week or month just by looking at your bank balance.

 - For your net CRA sales taxes; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
-This money is held in trust.
+This money is held in trust so it is not included in your TAP totals.

 EQ Bank is currently running a beta business account for current customers only.
 Expect it to be opened up to others in the future.
 The business account has no monthly fees, free unlimited transactions, pays 3% interest, and is CDIC insured.
 The EQ business account uses a fully digital sign up.
 It allows you to create up to 10 daily accounts for your banking needs making it super easy to implement the Profit First cash management system.
 You also have the option to park spare cash in GICs (Guaranteed Investment Certificates) at a higher rate of interest.
 Great if your business is seasonal or cyclical.